-- No more than 80% of a department or institute may be on site at any one time, with physical distancing requirements in place that also limit the number of people in any lab, conference room or classroom.
+- No more than 80% of a department or institute's laboratory personnel may be on site at any one time, with physical distancing requirements in place that also limit the number of people in any space.

 - Anyone whose work can be completed remotely should still be working off-site.